• Skip to primary navigation

 Home » For The Plant Based / Vegan Kitchen

-Published: Aug 2, 2023 · Modified: Nov 11, 2024 by Janelle Hama *This post may contain affiliate links.
+Published: Aug 2, 2023 · Modified: Jul 7, 2026 by Janelle Hama *This post may contain affiliate links.
 Disclosure

-In the realm of Middle Eastern and Mediterranean cuisine, two iconic dips have gained worldwide popularity and recognition, Baba Ganoush and Hummus.
+In the realm of Middle Eastern and Mediterranean cuisine, two iconic dips have gained worldwide popularity and recognition: Baba Ganoush and Hummus.

-As a Lebanese foodie who grew up on both these dips, I’ll dive into the key differences between Baba Ganoush and Hummus in this article.
+As a Lebanese cook who grew up on both these dips, I'm settling the debate for good in this article.

 a white plate with baba ganoush and hummus in it